 Choice Cuts features more than two hundred pieces, from Cato to Cab Calloway.
 Here are essays by Plato on the art of cooking . . .
 Pablo Neruda on french fries . . .
 Alice B. Toklas on killing a carp . . .
 M. F. K. Fisher on the virility of Turkish desserts . . .
 Alexandre Dumas on coffee . . .
 W. H. Auden on Icelandic food . . .
 Elizabeth David on the downward march of English pizza . . .
 Claude Lévi-Strauss on “the idea of rotten” . . .
 James Beard on scrambled eggs . . .
 Balzac, Virginia Woolf, E. M. Forster, Chekhov, and many other famous gourmands and gourmets, accomplished cooks, or just plain ravenous writers on the passions of cuisine.

-MARK KURLANSKY is the New York Times bestselling author of many books, including The Food of a Younger Land; Cod: A Biography of the Fish That Changed the World; Salt: A World History; 1968: The Year That Rocked the World;… More about Mark Kurlansky
+Mark Kurlansky is the New York Times bestselling author of many books, including The Food of a Younger Land; Cod: A Biography of the Fish That Changed the World; Salt: A World History; 1968: The Year That Rocked the World; The Big Oyster: History on the… More about Mark Kurlansky